 Volunteers are an important part of the operations at this park.
 Please contact us if you're interested in volunteering your time.

-The Landing – Minnesota River Heritage Park, formerly Historic Murphy's Landing, was established in 1969.
-This 88-acre living history museum depicts life in the Lower Minnesota River Valley from the 1840s–1890s with authentic 19th-century buildings, demonstrations and a scenic river trail and overlook.
+The Landing – Minnesota River Heritage Park (formerly Historic Murphy's Landing) was established in 1969.
+This 88-acre museum depicts life in the Lower Minnesota River Valley from the 1840s to 1890s with authentic 19th-century buildings, living history demonstrations, and a scenic river trail and overlook.
 Original site features include Major Murphy's inn and ferry crossing, the Pond Grist Mill, and a river overlook wall constructed by the Works Progress Administration.
-The mission of the park is to interpret how people, for thousands of years, have connected with the Minnesota River and its surrounding natural and cultural resources.
+The mission of the park is to interpret how people have connected with the Minnesota River and its surrounding natural and cultural resources.

 Find us on Facebook!